Sneezes and Sneezing: Causes, Facts, Myths, and Mysteries

 What Makes Us Sneeze?

 The nasal mucosa may be irritated by particles that enter the nostrils from the outer or inner environment, such as dust, pollen, pet hair, pepper, or fluid.
 Allergies may also lead to mucosal irritation.
 A chemical called histamine is released from certain cells in the body during an allergic reaction.
 Histamine causes inflammation and swelling of the nasal mucosa.
 The mucosa also swells when we have a cold.
 A swollen mucosa is very sensitive to irritation.
+Additional infections that affect the respiratory tract (such as the flu) can also trigger sneezes.

 Sternutation in Bright Sunlight

 Sneezing in bright sunlight is known as a photic sneeze or the ACHOO syndrome (Autosomal-Dominant Compelling Helio-Ophthalmic Outburst Syndrome).
 The term was created by scientists having some fun, since the sneeze is often thought to have no effect on a person's life.
 However, experiencing a photic sneeze while driving a vehicle could have serious consequences if the eyes close.
 It's important that people who experience the sneeze wear sunglasses if they're driving on a sunny day.
+The sneeze appears when susceptible people enter bright sunlight after being in relative darkness.

 The Eye and the Optic Nerve